PurAlex/README-Generator/README.md

     *[Questions](#questions)

   ## Installation
-  npm i
+  To install the neccesary dependencies use npm i.

   ## Usage
-  Fork and pull request
+  To run this application use the command `node index.js`

   ## License
   MIT

   ## Contributing
-  Pull and fork request
+  For the repo and then submit a pull request.

   ## Tests
-  npm test
+  To run tests run the command npm test.

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at purAlex.
+  If you have any questions about the repo, open an issue or contact me directly at PurAlex.
 You can find more of my work at nicky-nico-1998@outlook.com